Complete Guide to our Rear Systems

 What to choose, how to fit

-Carbon vs Alloy
+Carbon or Alloy Arch?

-The easiest way to decide which is better for you is to weigh up how much you wish to spend on the setup, and how much of a factor weight is to your objectives.
+The easiest way to decide which is better for you is to weigh up how much you wish to spend on the setup, and how much of a factor weight is upon your objectives.

 Bigger budget, high weight concerns = carbon